Caring for Ash Trees

-Caring for ash trees in and around the American Southwest.
+Caring for Ash Trees Southwest USA.
 Six types of Ash trees do well in the Southwest.
 Their botanical name is Fraxinus and in the Oleaceae family.

 The Life Span of most Ash Trees is about 50-75 years provided they are placed in the correct place.
 Mainly, full sun but they don’t mind some shade.
 Watering and fertilizing go a long way toward the life of the Ash tree, especially the first 2-3 years after initial planting.
 Continuous observation is also a must as they are susceptible to witches’ broom and the Emerald Ash Borer.